Does Stress Cause Aging? Simple Tips To Slow Aging For Midlife Women

 This post may contain affiliate links from which i can earn a commission

-Does doing your finances cause heart palpitations and cold sweats?
-What about the kids taking their absolute sweet time in the morning, every morning and somehow leaving within minutes of the bus coming, leaving total chaos in their wake.
 Ooo!
-I know what about when you just about to leave to go on holiday and you can’t find that cash you stashed in a special place especially for this day (true story).
+I know what about when you’re just about to leave to go on holiday and you can’t find that cash you stashed in a special place, especially for this day (true story).

-Our natural “fight or flight” stress response can sometimes go a little awry.
-It’s supposed to help us escape injury or death in an emergency and then return to normal once the danger has passed.
-But now with life throwing up difficult situations at every turn – what should be a short-term way to get through just continues from one seemingly stressful situation to another and before you can say “Keep Calm” it becomes chronic.
+The natural “fight or flight” stress response can sometimes get a little off balance.
+It’s there to help you escape injury or death in an emergency and then return to normal once the danger has passed.

 If you think you are experiencing too much stress read on.

-I have a list of foods, nutrients and lifestyle recommendations to help you in decreasing stress and this hormone naturally!
+I have a list of foods, nutrients and lifestyle recommendations to help you in decreasing stress and the cortisol hormone naturally!

 High doses of caffeine also increase your cortisol levels.
-If coffee makes you feel anxious and jittery, then cut back and don’t drink it into the evening as it will disturb sleep which is a double whammy in the cortisol raising stakes.
+If coffee makes you feel anxious and jittery, then cut back and don’t drink it into the evening as it will disturb sleep which is a double whammy for raising your stress levels and aging you overnight.

 Being dehydrated increases cortisol.
 Make sure you’re drinking enough water every day, about eight cups minimum.